Yeah, and I can't believe that nobody's talking about that either.

 Anyway, I've got the soundbite now of Rick Perry.

-This was Sunday in Des Moines, and this is the political White House correspondent Mike Allen interviewing Rick Perry.
+And this is the political White House correspondent, Mike Allen, interviewing Rick Perry.

-Uh you take some responsibility for that.
+You take some responsibility for that.

-These are members of your name who say You got a name.
+These are members of your name.

-You won't listen to You Got a Name.
+You won't listen to you got a name?

-If you don't have a name to tell me this individual said this, then I don't take that as a uh corroborated source.
+If you don't have a name to tell me this individual said this, then I don't take that as a corroborated source.

-And that's rigorous.
+And that's Ricky.

-You got a name, you got a name.
+You got a name?

-This is not somebody stupid, folks doing this.
+This is not somebody stupid, folks, doing this.

 You got a name.

-You're you're you're not gonna react to that?
+You're not going to react to that?

 Got a name.

-But but I got a staffer.
+But, but, I got a staffer.

-The staffer sent it.
+The staffer said it.

 You basically stupid and suck.